-I am Ruolin Wang, a 1st year Ph.D. student at the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
-Prior to joining UCLA, I worked at Tsinghua HCI lab, advised by Prof. Yuanchun Shi and Chun Yu .
+Hi!
+I am Violynne (Ruolin) Wang, a 1st year Ph.D. student at the Human-Computer Interaction Research Group at University of California, Los Angeles, advised by Prof. Xiang 'Anthony' Chen.
+Prior to joining UCLA, I worked at Tsinghua HCI lab.

-I am interested in augmenting the abilities of both digital devices and humankind to provide seamless experience and improve wellbeing (e.g., accessibility, health, emotion regulation, cognitive enhancement).
+I am interested in augmenting the abilities of both digital devices and humankind to provide seamless experience and improve wellbeing.
+My career blueprint as an Interdisciplinary Engineer is to work at the intersection of Sensing, AI and Neuroscience.
 By creating novel interaction techniques and deploying elegant solutions for Real-World users, I pursue intellectual impact as well as practical values.
-My career blueprint is to work at the intersection of HCI, AI, neuroscience and biosensing.
+[CV]

 EarTouch: Facilitating Smartphone Use for Visually Impaired People in Public and Mobile Scenarios

 Ruolin Wang, Chun Yu, Xing-Dong Yang, Weijie He, Yuanchun Shi ( CHI 2019, Best Paper Honorable Mention 🏅)

 Interacting with a smartphone using touch and speech output is challenging for visually impaired people in public and mobile scenarios, where only one hand may be available for input (e.g. with the other one holding a cane) and privacy may not be guaranteed when playing speech output using the speakers.
 We propose EarTouch, a one-handed interaction technique that allows the users to interact with a smartphone touching the ear on the screen.
 Users hold the smartphone in a talking position and listen to speech output from ear speaker privately.
 EarTouch also brings us a step closer to the inclusive design for all users who may suffer from situational disabilities.